FullSimplify/FullSimplify.github.io/_posts/2000-01-03-SVM-a-gentle-introduction-01.md

 ## Applications.
 C\# Accord Framework.

 The code is quite self explanatory with what we have said so far.
 We generate a set that is quite easy to classify.
-Plots soon.

 If we print the variable **new_prediction** that gives us the predicted label of **new_test_point** we get **+1** (or True) as it should.